kajott/GIPS/README.md

 An image processing application that applies filters written in the OpenGL Shading Language (GLSL).

+This means two things:
+- Everything is processed on the GPU.
+- The image is updated in realtime when parameters change.

 Multiple filters can be combined into a pipeline.
-Everything is processed on the GPU.

 GIPS uses standard GLSL fragment shaders for all image processing operations,